Peashooter101/JaredVirtualMachine/README.md

 - Consider caching the data locally somehow... :thinking:
 - Pull and display weapon skin stuff with `/valorant skins <skinName>`
   - Might need to use a database for this one chief...
 There are a lot of skins...
+  - Consider using [Valorant-API](https://dash.valorant-api.com/) for in-game content for this command.

 `/<game>`
 - Similar to the `/valorant` command, pull game information depending on the game.